What is Dynamic Dungeons Editor?

 After closing the background panel you get into prop mode, which is there to move, resize, and color image and sound files, tokens, and effects.
 You can still also move your background in prop mode while clicking and holding the right button.
 Want to load some props, like tokens, WebM effects?
 Click the library icon (a bulleted list icon on the menu) and find some built-in props or use the + icon in the library to add your own files.
 (Read more about this in the library section below)

-If you don’t want your players to see the whole map, then by clicking into FOW mode (covered eye icon) and clicking ‘cover everything’ you can make everything go dark on the map for them.
+If you don’t want your players to see the whole map, then by clicking into FOW mode (covered eye icon which is only available if you have a background loaded) and clicking ‘cover everything’ you can make everything go dark on the map for them.
 Then as they uncover the realm, you can gradually reveal it with the brush or the rectangle tool.
 Even if you leave this scene, the software will remember which areas were visible or hidden from your players.

 If you don’t have a grid on your map, then you can add a quad or hex grid onto it in grid mode.
 You can set up its width, color, and opacity, too.